Education & Religion

 Pastor Otto was born in Liegnitz, Germany (now Poland).
 His father was killed in 1945 in a land mine explosion in a French prisoner of war camp.
 That same year his family fled to Bavaria as refugees.
 He attended school in Germany and graduated from the Theologische Augustana Hochschule in 1958.
 A year later he graduated from the Lutheran Theological Seminary in Saskatoon Saskatchewan.
 From 64-67 he conducted the Metropolitan Toronto Study for the Board of American Missions and then from 67-68 he was the chaplain to the Lutheran Seamen’s Centre in Toronto and Halifax from 1967-1978.
 He was the Pastor at St. John’s Lutheran Church in Montreal from 79-85.
 His ministry at Zion in Baltimore began in 1986.
 One of his first tasks/directions was that Zion should begin a twenty-year program of restoration for the 250th Anniversary.
 He left Zion and went to St. John's Lutheran Church in Sweet Air.

-Pastor Otto is married to Baerbel.
+He is past president of the German Society of Maryland (2010-2012).
+He is married to Baerbel.
 They were married in 1960.
 They have four children, Ulrike, Paul Gerhard, Susanne, and Benjamin.

 Rev. Friedmann Heinrich Penner (4-29-1929 to 11-19-1984)